MouriNaruto/MouriDocs/docs/9/ReadMe.md

-Hyper-V Enhanced Session over VMBus can be understood as RDP (Remote Desktop Protocol) without encryption transported over VMBus via the SynthRdp VMBus channels, which makes VMMS (Virtual Machine Management Service) in Hyper-V Host easily to wrap it with TLS encryption directly, that mechanism is called RDP with CredSSP (Credential Security Support Provider), which provides secure connections to other users want to connect to the virtual machine.
+Hyper-V Enhanced Session over VMBus can be understood as RDP (Remote Desktop Protocol) without encryption transported over VMBus via the SynthRdp VMBus channels, which makes VMMS (Virtual Machine Management Service) in Hyper-V Host easily to wrap it with TLS (Transport Layer Security) encryption directly, that mechanism is called RDP with CredSSP (Credential Security Support Provider), which provides secure connections to other users want to connect to the virtual machine.

-[TermServiceCapture.apmx64] is file contains captured RDP (Remote Desktop Protocol) without encryption transported over VMBus packets via [API Monitor], I think it will be helpful for people who want to understand Hyper-V Enhanced Session over VMBus and RDP (Remote Desktop Protocol).
+[TermServiceCapture.apmx64] is file contains captured RDP without encryption transported over VMBus packets via [API Monitor], I think it will be helpful for people who want to understand Hyper-V Enhanced Session over VMBus and RDP.

 If you want to use Hyper-V Enhanced Session over VMBus, you need to follow this negotiation flow in the Guest OS side: